 12) Points will be awarded to monthly winners as follows:

-13) The Eastern Photographer of the Year Award will be given to the photographer who has accumulated the most points, providing she or he has shown versatility by placing first, second or third in at least two categories.
+13) The winning photographer will be she/he who has accumulated the most points that year, providing she/ he has shown versatility by placing first, second or third in at least two categories.

-14) By entering pictures, the photographer acknowledges and agrees that they are giving NPAC permission to reproduce their images, with appropriate credit, in any NPAC publications and on the NPAC website.
+14) By entering pictures, the photographer acknowledges and agrees that they are giving NPAC permission to reproduce their images, with appropriate credit, in any NPAC publications, such as the annual Pictures of the Year book, and on the NPAC website.
 Ownership of the image remains with the original owner.

-15) Failure to adhere to ANY of the above rules may result in the disqualification of the entry and forfeiture of any awarded points.
+15) Failure to adhere to all of the above rules may result in the disqualification of the entry and forfeiture of any awarded points.

 Prepare each photo using the following process:

 1) Open the photo using Photoshop.
-Re-size the image to 1200 pixels long side at 72ppi.
+Re-size the image to 1200 pixels long side.